UNINETTSigma2/documentation/storage/storagesystems.md

 * For backup, snapshots are taken with the following frequency:
     * daily snapshots of the last 7 days
     * weekly snapshots of the last 6 weeks.
+* To see disk usage and quota information for your project, run `dusage -p <project_name`.
 * See [Backup](backup.md).

 ## User Area (`$HOME`)